authelia/authelia/docs/content/reference/guides/frequently-asked-questions.md

 ---
 title: "Frequently Asked Questions"
 description: "This guide shows a list of other frequently asked question documents as well as some general ones"
-lead: "This guide shows a list of other frequently asked question documents as well as some general ones."
+summary: "This guide shows a list of other frequently asked question documents as well as some general ones."
 date: 2023-03-06T11:32:06+11:00
 draft: false
 images: []